pedroescumalha/safe-stack/README.md

 ```

 When creating a stack, there's two options that can be set:
 - `capacity`: The maximum value of elements the stack can hold.
 A `TypeError` will be thrown if this value is not a whole positive integer.
-The default value is `Number.MAX_VALUE`;
+The default value is `Number.MAX_VALUE`.
 - `initialValues`: Initialize a new stack with a copy of the values specified in this field.
 The default value is `[]`.

 ### Available operations